Curriculum-based Sample Efficient Reinforcement Learning for Robust Stabilization of a Quadrotor: Procedure for Sequential Training

 To demonstrate the effectiveness of the curriculum learning methodology in achieving the target task and to compare the performance with single-stage training, two agents were trained.
 The first agent was trained directly on the target task in a single stage (without curriculum learning), and the training process was monitored using the Episode Cumulative Reward (ECR) metric.
-Using the training setup from section V, after 20 million time steps, which corresponds to more than 6 hours of computation, single-stage training failed to achieve the target task.
-This can be inferred from the consistently low ECR achieved by single-stage training (Figure \ref{fig:ECR}).
-The second agent was trained using the three-stage curriculum learning approach proposed in this article.
-The training process in each stage was monitored, and was terminated once the ECR stabilized for at least one million time steps.
+Using the training setup from Section V, after 100 million time steps, which corresponds to more than 23 hours of computation, single-stage training failed to achieve the target task, which can be inferred from the consistently low ECR achieved by single-stage training (Figure \ref{fig:ECR}).

+The second agent was trained using the three-stage curriculum learning approach proposed in this article, which achieved the target task at the end of $\Omega_3$.
+The training process in each stage was monitored and stopped once the ECR stabilized for at least one million time steps.
+In Sub-task $\Omega_1$, the agent achieves higher cumulative rewards quickly, indicating excellent performance in learning to hover.
+This knowledge is then effectively transferred to subsequent tasks (Sub-task $\Omega_2$ and $\Omega_3$), which naturally exhibit lower cumulative rewards due to increased task difficulty introduced by random initial conditions and episode truncations.
 Table \ref{tab:training_time} presents a comparison of the time steps and wall-clock time required for single-stage training versus curriculum learning.
 Figure \ref{fig:ECR} provides a visual comparison of the ECR achieved by the policy trained in one stage versus the policy trained using curriculum learning.

+Both the curriculum learning and single-stage training approaches were trained utilizing the same neural network architecture and reward function structure.
+The evolution of training depicted in Figure \ref{fig:ECR} and the statistics presented in Table \ref{tab:training_time} clearly show the effectiveness of curriculum learning in improving sample efficiency.
+Curriculum learning allowed the agent to progressively learn increasingly difficult stabilizing maneuvers, resulting in faster convergence and higher cumulative rewards compared to single-stage training.